Background

 Prognosis

-Fissured tongue is a totally benign condition and is considered by most to be a variant of normal tongue architecture.
-When seen in association with Melkersson-Rosenthal syndrome, the morbidity is due not to the fissured tongue but is secondary to the granulomatous inflammation of the lips/facial soft tissues and facial paralysis.
+Fissured tongue is a totally benign condition that does not require any specific treatment.
+When it is seen in association with Melkersson-Rosenthal syndrome, the morbidity is not due to the fissured tongue itself; rather, it is secondary to the granulomatous inflammation of the lips and facial soft tissues and to the facial paralysis.

 Patient Education

-Inform patients that fissured tongue is a frequent finding and no specific therapy is required, aside from that necessary to treat the manifestations of Melkersson-Rosenthal syndrome, if present.
+Patients should be informed that fissured tongue is a frequent finding and that no specific therapy is required, aside from whatever treatment is necessary to treat the manifestations of Melkersson-Rosenthal syndrome (if present).

 -

 Fissured tongue.
-Courtesy of Kozlovsk (own work), via Wikimedia Commons.
+Image from Kozlovsk (own work) via Wikimedia Commons.